therapy intensive booking in July and September

 The Idea of the Week

-Task paralysis refers to an experience of feeling overwhelmed, stuck, or unmotivated that interferes with completing a task, and thus you might avoid the task by procrastinating.
+Task paralysis refers to an experience of feeling overwhelmed, stuck, or unmotivated that interferes with completing a task, and thus, you might avoid the task by procrastinating.
 It may also be referred to as “ADHD paralysis” because it is a common experience for many people with attention-deficit/hyperactivity disorder (ADHD).
-This 8-minute article from Cleveland Clinic describes what task paralysis and ADHD paralysis are and how they compare to executive dysfunction and procrastination.
+This 8-minute article from the Cleveland Clinic describes what task paralysis and ADHD paralysis are and how they compare to executive dysfunction and procrastination.

 The Practice of the Week